LekamCharity/PasswordLocker/README.md

 ## Description

 This is a python app that enables users to users to store their passwords and also create new passwords.
+The application runs on the terminal and the user navigates through the app by using short codes.

 ## Installation/Setup instruction
 The application requires this installations to operate: